 When most people think of hostels they think of loud people and parties.
 While there were opportunities to go out and do pub crawls, the building itself was pretty quiet.
 I always have my headphones and an audio book on hand just in case, but didn’t need them at all!

 If you’re looking into places to stay while visiting London, stop your search now and just book a room a Astor Museum – tell them Retha sent you!
 Plus, take an extra 10% off with discount code BUDDY19!
 Click here to book your room right now.

 On my first full day in London a went on a bike tour to help me get oriented with the city.
 This is where the Keetoo App comes in.
-I downloaded it a few days beforehand - it’s available for iPhone and Android - and purchased 2 Day Tripper passes.
+I downloaded it a few days beforehand – it’s available for iPhone and Android – and purchased 2 Day Tripper passes.
 Each pass only costs £35 per adult (£20 per child) and gets you access to 2 attractions in a 48 hour period.
-The attractions are listed in the app and one of them is The London Bicycle Tour Company.
+The attractions are listed in the app and one of them is the Classic Tour with The London Bicycle Tour Company.

 With the Keetoo App you need to call in advance to reserve your spot on their 10:30am tour.
 Plan to arrive 15 minutes prior to the tour departure time.
 The nearest underground station is Lambeth North on the Bakerloo Line.

 London Bicycle Tours for a 3 Day London Itinerary

 The bikes at The London Bicycle Tour Company are well maintained and are available for men, women, and children.
 As someone who’s short I’m always worried bikes will be too big for me.
 The maintenance team helped me change the height of my seat and made sure I was comfortable before we left on the tour.